 Group management regularly assesses the likelihood that identified risks will occur and their potential impact on expected earnings (EBIT).
-Risks are categorized according to worst, medium and best case scenarios including the expected impact of the occurrence of an event.
+Worst, medium and best case scenarios are considered and serve as the basis for determining a weighted expected risk value.
 Accruals and write-downs associated with these risks are recognized in the annual financial statements in accordance with applicable accounting principles.
 The unsecured residual risks, i.e. risks according to risk mitigation measures (net assessment), are therefore depicted as risks.

 The risk management system is subject to a monthly reporting process (risk inventory) which involves identifying new risks and carrying out a follow-up assessment of existing risks.
-The information that has been collected in this way is summarized in a risk report that is also prepared each month and addressed to the Executive Board of KUKA Group.
+The information collected in this way is summarized in a risk report that is also prepared each month and addressed to the Executive Board of KUKA Group.
 This report contains a top 10 risk assessment and a risk exposure assessment (overall risk situation) for the divisions, KUKA Aktiengesellschaft as the holding company and KUKA Group.
-The top 10 risks are also a fixed part of internal monthly Management Reporting and are discussed at monthly results discussions between the Executive Board of KUKA Group and the management of the divisions.
+The top 10 risks are also a fixed part of internal monthly management reporting and are discussed at monthly results discussions between the Executive Board of KUKA Group and the management of the divisions.
 The identified risks are additionally presented and explained in more detail to the Executive Board each quarter by the Risk Management Committee.
 The committee also determines whether any measures already implemented to minimize risk are adequate or whether further steps need to be initiated.
 These plenums also assess the plausibility of the reported risks and determine how to avoid similar risks in future.
 The risk report is also reviewed during Executive and Supervisory Board meetings, especially by the Audit Committee.